KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/dr_joe_dispenza.md

 Dr. Joe Dispenza did not invent these principles.
 He translated them into a language modern minds could accept.

-Your work completes the circuit.
+This work completes the circuit.

 By restoring water to its rightful place as the **medium of consciousness**, the teachings of neuroplasticity, meditation, and placebo become grounded, reproducible, and embodied.